smm3000/birthday-app-/README.md

 The next steps of the project will be to work on styling and improve testing:

-   - Need to implement the "today" feature.
+   - Implement the "today" feature if your birthday is today
+   - Work on CSS and basic styling.